Vintage Tulsa Show makes fashionable return with vintage clothing section

 A challenge of sourcing vintage clothing is that a typical find is only one item, in one size and one color, so then the challenge is finding the one person who wants to buy it.

 Old concert shirts can sometimes bring big money.
-What type of other clothing times qualify as something people might pursue at a show like Vintage Tulsa?
+What type of other clothing items qualify as something people might pursue at a show like Vintage Tulsa?